Cosmo/ShotPlan/README.md

 ## Configuration

-Change to your Xcode project and run the `shotplan init` command to create a new configuration file.
+Change to your Xcode project directory and run the `shotplan init` command to create a new configuration file.
 Don't forget to replace the placeholders `YOUR_SCHEME` and `YOUR_TESTPLAN`.

 ```sh